-Join Tim Grey for an in-depth discussion in this video Sophisticated color with Curves, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Sophisticated color with Curves, part of Photoshop: Mastering Color Correction (2012).

 The Curves Adjustment in Photoshop is very very powerful. …And yet most photographers think it's really just focused on Tonal Adjustments. …But it can be used to great effect, to improve color within your images. …Let's take a look at how we can use curves, to apply some sophisticated color …adjustments to your photo.
 I'll start off of course by adding a …Curves Adjustment Layer.
 So, at the bottom of the Layers panel, …I'll click on the Add Adjustment Layer button, and then choose Curves from the …popup menu.
 That will give me the curves adjustments …on the Properties panel, and I'm going to focus on mostly adjusting color.…